cbuelvasc/tic-tac-toe-app/README.md

 - `npm run build` - Builds the app for production
 - `npm run lint` - Runs ESLint to check code quality
 - `npm run preview` - Previews the production build locally

+## Deployment

+This project uses GitHub Actions for continuous integration and deployment.
+The workflow is configured to:

+1. **Lint**: Check code quality with ESLint
+2. **Build**: Create a production-ready build of the application
+3. **Deploy**: Deploy the application to the target server

+The deployment process is triggered automatically when changes are pushed to the `master` branch.

+### GitHub Actions Workflow

+The workflow consists of three jobs:

+- **Lint**: Checks code quality
+- **Build**: Compiles the application and creates a production build
+- **Deploy**: Deploys the build artifacts to the server

+To modify the deployment configuration, edit the `.github/workflows/deployment.yml` file.

 ## Future Enhancements